bloominstituteoftechnology/ios-afternoon-project-memory-management/README.md

 1. Create the project
 2. Select the project itself in the files navigator
 3. Select the "Build Settings" tab
-4. Select the Project itself under "PROJECT", not the app target
+4. Select the Project itself under "PROJECT", not the app target (This will set it for all targets, but you can enabled it for individual targets)
 5. Search for "objective-c automatic" which will bring up the "Objective-C Automatic Reference Counting" setting.
 6. Change the setting to `NO` to disable automatic reference counting.